 Research shows that CBT is the most effective form of treatment for those coping with depression and anxiety.
-CBT alone is 50-75% effective for overcoming depression and anxiety after 8-15 sessions.
-Medication alone is 50-75% effective, however, science still does not understand the long-term effects on the brain and body.
-Medication and CBT combined is most effective, with 75-90% of people overcoming mental illness.
+CBT alone is 50-75% effective for overcoming depression and anxiety after 5 – 15 modules.
+Medication alone is effective, however, science still does not understand the long-term effects on the brain and body.
+Medication and CBT combined are most effective in helping people overcome mental illness.

 The Effectiveness of Online CBT vs. Face-to-Face Treatment

 After studying 3,876 people, self-guided online CBT is found to be significantly more effective in lowering depression symptoms compared to face-to-face treatment.
 Other study findings show that the treatment adherence of online Cognitive Behavioural Therapy is 82%.
 Treatment adherence is how likely someone is to follow a treatment plan.
 Over 86% of Starling Minds digital CBT users will improve their mental health and become more mentally fit.